Revisiting Reweighted Risk for Calibration: AURC, Focal, and Inverse Focal Loss: Preliminaries

-\begin{definition}[Binned estimator $\widehat{\text{ECE}}_{B}$] Let the binning scheme be $B=\{I_{b} \big|b=1,\dots,m\}$, the binned estimator is denoted as:
+\begin{definition}[Binned estimator $\widehat{\text{ECE}}_{B}$~\citep{naeini2015obtaining}] Let the binning scheme be $B=\{I_{b} \big|b=1,\dots,m\}$, the binned estimator is denoted as:

-where $n_b$ is the number of samples falling into bin $I_{b}$, $n$ is the total number of samples, $\text{conf}_b(f)$ is the average predicted confidence in bin $ I_{b} $, and $\text{acc}_b(f)$ is the accuracy in that bin. \end{definition} To avoid potential confusion, we emphasize here the empirical estimator of ECE measures the top-label calibration error instead of the calibration error w.r.t. a fixed class.
-The \emph{class-wise calibration error (cwECE)}~\citep{kumar2019verified} measures the expected calibration errors across all classes. \begin{definition}[Class-Wise Calibration Error (\( \text{cwECE}_\rho \))] The class-wise calibration error is:
+where $n_b$ is the number of samples falling into bin $I_{b}$, $n$ is the total number of samples, $\text{conf}_b(f)$ is the average predicted confidence in bin $ I_{b} $, and $\text{acc}_b(f)$ is the accuracy in that bin. \end{definition} Beyond the top prediction, the \emph{class-wise calibration error} (cwECE) extends this notion to all category-specific margins. \begin{definition}[Class-Wise Calibration Error (\( \text{cwECE}\)~\citep{panchenko2022class})] The cwECE is the arithmetic mean of the marginal calibration errors: